 The Earl of Shaftesbury argued that religion, self-interest, and Locke’s sensation and reasoning, support a moral code but are subsequent to it.7 The ultimate source of the moral code is the “social affection” that each person has for those who around him.
 Their happiness makes him happy, so he is inspired to increase it.

-Frances Hutcheson endorsed Shaftesbury’s view that virtue follows from a “moral sense” rather than, as Locke had suggested, from self-interest.8 Fellow-feeling and compassion, he argued, could not follow from self-interest because they expose a person to the suffering of others.
+Frances Hutcheson endorsed Shaftesbury’s view that virtue follows from a “moral sense” rather than from Lockean self-interest.8 Fellow-feeling and compassion, he argued, could not follow from self-interest because they expose a person to the suffering of others.
 They are therefore antecedent to self-interest.
 They are also antecedent to reason.
-Reason is subservient to the moral sense: it shows the path to promoting good but does not explain the impulse to do good.
+Reason is the servant of the moral sense: it shows the path to promoting good but does not explain the impulse to do good.
 The preferred path, according to Hutcheson, is the one that “procures the greatest happiness for the greatest number.”
 This principle, taken up by Jeremy Bentham, became the foundation of the utilitarian ethic.9

-David Hume also supported the idea of a moral sense.10 He argued that sympathy is the “chief source of moral distinctions,” and while not innate, is common to all men.11 The feelings of one person resonate with those of others:
+David Hume also supported the idea of a moral sense.10 He argued that sympathy is the “chief source of moral distinctions,” and while not innate, is common to all men.11 The feelings of one person resonate with the feelings of others:

 As in strings equally wound up, the motion of one communicates itself to the rest; so all of the affections readily pass from one person to another, and beget correspondent movements in every human creature.”
 12